 PGR11.10 Responsibilities of the Faculty Research Degrees Committee

 - To consider and appoint independent reviewers for the progression examination;

-- In the case of resubmission outcome, to set a maximum deadline for resubmitted work (up to 3 months FT, 5 months PT);
+- In the case of resubmission outcome, to set a maximum deadline for resubmitted work (up to three months full-time, five months part-time);

-- Communicate the outcome decision and feedback to the candidate and Director of Studies in writing (email letter from the Chair) and report this decision to the Research Degrees Award Board (RDAB);
+- Communicate the outcome decision and feedback to the PGR and Director of Studies in writing (email letter from the Chair) and report this decision to the Research Degrees Award Board (RDAB);

-- FRDC may attach conditions to a pass outcome decision where it has concern about a candidate’s ability to continue to progress satisfactorily in the following stage, e.g. to produce an action plan identifying specific objectives;
+- The FRDC may attach conditions to a pass outcome decision where it has concern about a PGR’s ability to continue to progress satisfactorily in the following stage, eg to produce an action plan identifying specific objectives;

 PGR11.11 Disagreement between reviewers about the viva outcome at first or resubmission attempt

-- The FRDC can seek additional independent advice to assist in this decision process from an academic colleague with suitable expertise who is unconnected with the project, supervisory team, or candidate, but no further viva of the candidate will take place within the attempt being considered.
+- The FRDC can seek additional independent advice to assist in this decision process from an academic colleague with suitable expertise who is unconnected with the project, supervisory team, or PGR, but no further viva of the PGR will take place within the attempt being considered.

 PGR11.12 Arrangements for resubmission examinations

 - Where a resubmission outcome is agreed, a further viva will be required unless both reviewers agree that the resubmitted work alone provides sufficient evidence to show that the project is back on track;